-Passenger vehicle sales drop for the ninth consecutive month, 31% decline reported in July
+Passenger vehicle sales show worst decline in nearly two decades, fell 31% in July

 Domestic car sales were down by 35.95% at 1,22,956 units as against 1,91,979 units in July 2018.

 The automobile industry continued to experience a downturn for the ninth consecutive month as passenger vehicle sales fell 30.9% in July, Reuters reported citing data released by the Society of Indian Automobile Manufacturers.
+This was the steepest decline in a month since December 2000.

 Automakers sold a total of 2,00,790 passenger vehicles in July and domestic passenger vehicle production was down nearly 17% last month.